Manipulating and analyzing data with tidyverse

 Note: While we won’t be covering this topic further here, an additional feature is the ability to work directly with data stored in an external database.
 This addresses a common problem with R in that all operations are conducted in-memory and thus the amount of data you can work with is limited by available memory.
 The database connections essentially remove that limitation in that you can connect to a database of many hundreds of GB, conduct queries on it directly, and pull back into R only what you need for analysis.

-addresses the common problem of
+The package tidyr addresses the common problem of

 wanting to reshape your data for plotting and use by different R